AdobeDocs/campaign-classic.pt-BR/help/delivery/using/a-b-testing-uc-script.md

        </queryDef>).ExecuteQuery()
   ```

-* A delivery com a taxa mais alta de abertura é duplicada.
+* A entrega com a taxa mais alta de abertura é duplicada.

   ```
    // create a new delivery object and initialize it by doing a copy of